Creating Your Retirement Blueprint

 Retirement means something different to everyone.
 Whether you want to see the world, spend time with family, pursue a new passion, or even continue working, it’s a time to focus on the things that matter most to you.
 But, as with most major milestones, achieving a specific vision for retirement takes some forethought and discipline.

 Between the complexities of retirement planning and the pressure of day-to-day financial concerns, saving for retirement can be daunting, and many people put it off as long as possible.
 But by delaying retirement planning and saving, people may run the risk of outliving their savings.
-In fact, many people nearing retirement age believe that there is a chance that outliving their savings may become reality with 42% of Gen X and 37% of Boomers believing that they will.1
+In fact, many people nearing retirement age believe that there is a chance that outliving their savings may become reality, with 56% of Gen X and 40% of Boomers believing that they will.1

 The reality is, though, the sooner you begin to prepare, the easier the task becomes and the greater your chance of meeting your goals.
 The good news is that no matter where you’re starting from, there are steps you can consider today to better position yourself.